 • A little bit of nitpicking here, I like the combo kitchen-dining table.
 I would however make them out of the same material so that they feel like one element instead of just two pieces placed one next to the other.

 Type 4 – option 1

 • I like the entrance through the middle of the floor.
 It allows for a much more relaxed and elegant entrance.
 I do however dislike the placement of the dining table.
 No matter what you do, four people will, at any point in time, look over their shoulders.
 They will either try to look out the window or towards the living room where the rest of the party will be having their fun.
 All this can be easily sorted by rotating the table with 90 degrees.

 • I also don’t appreciate the layout of the kitchen.
 True, it is large and generous, but the stove is so far from the fridge that you need to be quite fast on your feet and most likely end up with a muscle ache and a pinch of frustration.

 • We have all this amazing space on the top floor, where we created a secondary living space.
 Yet, the washing machine and dryer are out in the open.
 Seriously?
 Couldn’t they have a space of their own, where the sight of a laundry basked would not make a host cringe?
 There is plenty of space!

 • I love how all the bedrooms on the first floor pale in comparison to the one in the attic.
 Not even the master bedroom can come close.
 Really?
-Who sleeps there?
-Also, where do they store their clothes?
+Who gets to sleep there?

 Type 4 – option 2

 Now, let’s see!
-This layout gives me the feeling it was done late and somewhat in a hurry, just to make sure there is a second option.
+This layout gives me the feeling it was done late and somewhat in a hurry, in order to make sure there is a second option.

 • The TV in the living room is not aligned with couch area so watching it is bound to make a physio-therapist have plenty of work.
 The piano can’t really be admired.
 And the armchair sitting right in the middle of the circulation makes one slalom through the space.